quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 }
 ```

 We've added a second type constraint which has allowed us to loosen the constraints on `Reduce`, whilst keeping it type-safe.
 This makes it more general-purpose and reusable.
+If you try and run the tests again they should compile, and pass.

 ### Fold/reduce are pretty universal